galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 >   RData objects are deemed insecure as discussed in this [GitHub issue](https://github.com/galaxyproject/tools-iuc/issues/3921).
 >   The tool should be updated to produce a `loom` file containing a `LoomExperiment` object.
 > - It does not offer the option to use gene symbols as `rownames`.
->   The default Ensembl gene identifiers are not immediately interpretable and complicate the interpretation of results later in the workflow (e.g., list of highly variable genes, cluster marker genes).
+>   The Ensembl gene identifiers used by default are not immediately interpretable to human eyes and complicate the interpretation of results later in the workflow (e.g., list of highly variable genes, cluster marker genes).
->   The tool should be updated to offer the possibility of using gene symbols as `rownames` for the `SingleCellExperiment`.
+>   The tool should be updated to offer the possibility of using gene symbols as `rownames` for the `SingleCellExperiment` object.
->   It is worth pointing out that both Ensembl gene identifiers and gene symbols are stored in the `rowData` component of the `SingleCellExperiment` object, meaning they remain available throughout the analysis
+>   It is worth pointing out that both Ensembl gene identifiers and gene symbols are automatically stored in the `rowData` component of the `SingleCellExperiment` object, meaning they remain available for conversion and interpretation throughout the analysis.
->
 {: .comment}

 ### Inspect the SingleCellLoomExperiment object.